Macros | |

 Defined to disable the creation of debug code.

-If this define exists, then you are creating a release build.
+If this define exists, debugging information is not included while compiling.
 This is only present to force BURGER_ASSERT to vanish.
 Only _DEBUG or NDEBUG can exist at a time.
 Specifying both or neither is considered a fatal compile error.
 This define is not supplied by Burgerlib, it must be defined by the build project.

 #define nullptr 0 |